 Additional research is needed to locate new maternity and bachelor colonies and to determine habitat use surrounding these areas.

 Indiana bats hibernate in caves and mines during the winter.
+These bats show a strong preference for woodland and wooded riparian habitat over cropland (Kniowski and Gehrt 2014).
 Predominately female Indiana bats radio-tracked from hibernacula in Jefferson, Essex, and Ulster Counties were found to move between approximately 12 and 40 miles to roost location on their foraging grounds.
 The roosts consisted of living, dying, and dead trees in both rural and suburban landscapes.

-Ten Indiana bat hibernacula are known to be extant.
-These hibernacula occur in the following counties: Albany (1), Essex (2), Jefferson (1), Onondaga (1), Ulster (4), and Warren (1).
+Seventeen Indiana bat hibernacula are known to be extant.
+These hibernacula occur in the following counties: Albany (2), Essex (2), Jefferson (2), Onondaga (1), Orange (1), Putnam (1), Ulster (7), and Warren (1).
 One of the Ulster County sites is among the 10 largest hibernacula for the species in the country.
-Maternity colonies have been identified through radio-telemetry studies and mist-net captures in Dutchess, Essex, Jefferson, Onondaga, and Ulster counties.
-Bachelor colonies have also been identified through radio-telemetry studies and mist-net captures in Albany, Dutchess, Jefferson, Orange, and Ulster counties.
+Maternity colonies have been identified through radio-telemetry studies and mist-net captures in Cayuga, Columbia, Dutchess, Essex, Jefferson, Onondaga, Orange, Oswego, Seneca, and Ulster counties.
+Bachelor colonies have also been identified through radio-telemetry studies and mist-net captures in Albany, Cayuga, Dutchess, Jefferson, Onondaga, Orange, and Ulster counties.

 The range of the Indiana bat includes much of the eastern half of the United States, from Vermont south to Massachusetts, Connecticut, and northern New Jersey, southwest to northwestern Florida and eastern Oklahoma, and north to southwestern Wisconsin.
 The largest hibernating populations are found in Indiana, Missouri, and Kentucky with other large hibernation sites in Arkansas, Illinois, New York, Ohio, Tennessee, Virginia, and West Virginia (USFWS 1999).